India's two-speed inflation strains country's indebted companies

 The RBI has cut interest rates three times this year as corporate profits shrank and companies small and large shied away from new investments.
 But India's hundreds of indebted companies are saying that's not enough.
 They argue the RBI has room to further ease policy, as the WPI has dropped for an unprecedented seven straight months.

-"It may not be suitable to be focussed on only one (inflation) index at a point in time," said R. Shankar Raman, chief financial officer of infrastructure conglomerate Larsen & Toubro (LART.NS).
+"It may not be suitable to be focused on only one (inflation) index at a point in time," said R. Shankar Raman, chief financial officer of infrastructure conglomerate Larsen & Toubro (LART.NS).

-"Just as focus on WPI alone is not going to serve the purpose, focussing on CPI alone is also not going to serve the purpose," he added, referring to kick-starting economic growth.
+"Just as focus on WPI alone is not going to serve the purpose, focusing on CPI alone is also not going to serve the purpose," he added, referring to kick-starting economic growth.

 That echoes the argument made by India's chief economic adviser, Arvind Subramanian, who last month suggested that in "unusual times" of stress, a policy based on consumer prices alone may not reflect firms' realities.